Conservation easement

 The conservation easement's administrative terms for advancing the conservation objectives also vary but typically forbid or substantially constrain subdivision and other real estate development.

-The most distinguishing feature of the conservation easement as a conservation tool is that it enables users to achieve specific conservation objectives on the land while keeping the land in the ownership and control of landowners for uses consistent with the conservation objectives.
+The most distinguishing feature of the conservation easement as a conservation tool is it enables users to achieve specific conservation objectives on the land, while keeping the land in the ownership of landowners for uses consistent with the conservation objectives.

 Unlike land use regulation, a conservation easement is placed on property voluntarily by the owner whose rights are being restricted.
-The restrictions of the easement, once set in place, are however perpetual (and potentially reduce the market value of the remaining ownership interest in the property).
+The restrictions of the easement, once set in place, are usually perpetual, and reduce the market value of the property.
 Appraisals of the value of the easement, and financial arrangements between the parties (land owner and land trust), generally are kept private.

 The landowner who grants a conservation easement continues to manage and otherwise privately own the land and may receive significant state and federal tax advantages for having donated and/or sold the conservation easement.
-In granting the conservation easement, the easement holder has a responsibility to monitor future uses of the land to ensure compliance with the terms of the easement and to enforce the terms if a violation occurs.
+In granting the conservation easement, the easement holder has a responsibility to monitor future uses of the land to ensure compliance with the terms of the easement, and to enforce the terms if a violation occurs.

 Although a conservation easement prohibits certain uses by the landowner, such an easement does not make the land public.
 On the contrary, many conservation easements confer no use of the land either to the easement holder or to the public.
-Furthermore, many conservation easements reserve to the landowner specific uses which if not reserved would be prohibited.
+Furthermore, many conservation easements reserve to the landowner specific uses, which if not reserved would be prohibited.
 Some conservation easements confer specific uses to the easement holder or to the public.
 These details are spelled out in the legal document that creates the conservation easement.